Academic Integrity

 How does the reporting process work?

-An Academic Integrity Violation Report has three parts:
+An Academic Integrity Violation Report has four parts:

-- Part Two: Student Response – After Part One is submitted, the student is automatically notified by email and given five (5) calendar days to respond in writing.
-Students are encouraged to speak with their instructor and submit a written response, along with any relevant evidence, which becomes Part Two of the report.
-Participation in this step is strongly encouraged.
+- Part Three: Student Response: After Part Two has concluded, the student is notified by email and given five business days to respond in writing.
+Students should monitor their email for official communication from the Integrity Officer that will provide official notice and instructions on how the process functions and their responsibilities.
+Students should monitor their email for official communication from the Students are encouraged to speak with their instructor and submit a written response, along with any relevant evidence.
+Students are given the opportunity to have an Academic Integrity Advocate advise them throughout this process.
+Participation in this process is strongly encouraged.

-- Part Three: Instructor Determination – Once the student submits Part Two, or when the five-day response window closes, the instructor is prompted to complete Part Three.
+- Part Four: Instructor Determination: Once the student submits Part Three, or when the deadline expires, the instructor is prompted to complete Part Four.
 In this final step, the instructor reviews all information and determines whether the student’s conduct violated the Code of Academic Integrity.

-- If the instructor finds a violation, they will describe any course grade penalty imposed.
+- If the instructor finds the student responsible for a violation (of academic integrity), he or she will impose the course grade penalty described in Part One.
 See general guidelines for course grade penalties.

 Student Information and Resources